fbpx

 1. Salary

 If your salary, wage, or tip came from work physically performed outside of the U.S., it counts as foreign income.
-Even if you’re being paid by a U.S. company when you’re an expat, the IRS also considers your pay as foreign income.
-Basically, if you were paid for the personal services you performed while you’re on foreign soil, you can include it on your FEIE.
+Even as an expat, if a U.S. company pays you, the IRS considers it as foreign income.
+If you received payment for personal services performed on foreign soil, you could include it on your FEIE.

 However, the IRS notes that you can’t include “amounts received for personal services provided to a corporation that represent a distribution of earnings and profits rather than reasonable compensation.”